-If you wish to cancel the contract within the given time described above then we recommend that you contact the company by phone to discuss the circumstances of the cancellation.
+If you wish to cancel the contract within the given time described above, then we recommend that you contact the company by phone to discuss the circumstances of the cancellation.
 This should be followed up with written correspondence.
-This written confirmation of a cancelation notice’s must be received within the required time period.
+This written confirmation of a cancellation notice’s must be received within the required period.
 Notification by electronic mail is accepted.
 The company can provide a template letter if required.

-Your rights – Installing a Resin driveways or similar
+Your rights – Installing Resin Driveways or similar

-- The customer has the right to be provided with the highest level of service, materials supplied, equipment used and after care service expected on such a project regardless of size or value and be treated in a courteous and professional manner at all times.
+- The customer has the right to be provided with the highest level of service, materials supplied, equipment always used and after care service expected on such a project regardless of size or value and be treated in a courteous and professional manner.

 - All ground works and final surface will be laid on to a suitable surface which had been cleaned and stabilised.
 If we cannot do that then you will be informed of such and written confirmation will be sought before proceeding

-- The company will keep the customer informed at all times of any problems encountered during the installation and will give the customer the opportunity to have their say on the way forward should any incidents occur including alterations to the final visual effects if different from original agreed contract.
+- The company will keep the customer informed always of any problems encountered during the installation and will give the customer the opportunity to have their say on the way forward should any incidents occur including alterations to the final visual effects, if different from the original agreed contract.

 The company’s rights